Workplace Culture at

-At TerraCorps, we practice a model of organizational equity that demonstrates our collective willingness to be in a constant state of learning and growth.
-For this reason, our model is not a set structure but a reflection of where we are in our ongoing evolution.
-In fact, we view our ability to build and improve equitable structures and systems as evidence of our organizational impact.
-For TerraCorps, equity is a process rather than an end goal and we are committed to humility and transparency as we continue on this journey.
+At TerraCorps, we strive for a culture that demonstrates our collective willingness to be in a constant state of learning and growth.
+For this reason, our culture is not a set structure but a reflection of where we are in our ongoing evolution.
+In fact, we view our ability to examine and improve structures and systems as evidence of our organizational impact.
+For TerraCorps, diversity, equity, inclusiveness, and belonging are processes rather than a end goals and we are committed to learning together as we continue on this journey.

 Our Core Beliefs

-TerraCorps’ organizational governance model is based on the Carver Policy Governance framework.
-Using this structure, we recognize our moral stakeholders as 1) Members of our community who are underrepresented and underserved in the land stewardship sector 2) TerraCorps alumni who hold an understanding of the Member experience and are positioned to be external leaders and change agents and 3) Partners within our community who are leaders of the movements we seek to influence and who provide direct services to local communities.
+TerraCorps’ board governance model is based on the Carver Policy Governance framework.
+Using this structure, we recognize our moral ownership as 1) Community members who are underrepresented and underserved in the land conservation, sustainable agriculture, and environmental sector 2) TerraCorps alumni who hold an understanding of the Member experience and are positioned to be external leaders and change agents and 3) TerraCorps Service Site who are partners and leaders of the movements we seek to influence and who provide direct services to local communities.

-The TerraCorps Board of Directors responds to moral ownership in two ways.
+The TerraCorps Board of Directors responds to our moral ownership in two ways.
 First, the Board is responsible for the development of an Ends Policy that responds to the needs of our moral owners.
-Second, the Board makeup reflects our commitment to representation and diversity.
+Second, the Board’s constitution reflects our commitment to representation and diversity.

 At TerraCorps, we celebrate difference and embrace the impact that diversity of thought, experience, and identity has on our organization.
 This means our approach to hiring is less about finding the right ‘cultural fit’ and instead looking for candidates who will provide a cultural add to our team.
-We actively seek to reach communities traditionally underrepresented in the land stewardship sector.
-Our hiring process takes pains to ensure that we attract applicants of all backgrounds who are ready to occupy positions of authority.
+We actively seek to reach communities traditionally underrepresented in the land conservation, sustainable agriculture, and environmental sector.
+Our hiring process takes pains to ensure that we attract applicants of all backgrounds who have relevant skill sets, abilities, and interest.

-TerraCorps centers transparency and open communication in the establishment of an equity-based pay scale that takes into account a person’s experience, specialized training or education,education-level and the position’s level of responsibility within the organization at the time a person is hired.
-Pay raises are not based on a traditional merit-based system, but rather an equity-building model that allocates a larger proportion of the funds available for annual salary increases towards positions that are on the lower end of the payscale.
+TerraCorps’ equity-building pay scale takes into account non-profit sector wage data, and a person’s years of work experience, specialized training or education, education-level and the position’s level of responsibility within the organization at the time a person is hired.
+Pay raises are not based on a traditional merit-based system, but rather an equity-building model that allocates a larger proportion of the funds available for annual salary increases towards positions that are on the lower end of the pay scale.
 The immediate effect of this model is that lower-paid positions receive larger annual increases than positions at the mid and higher end of the scale.
-The long-term impact is that employees who start at the lower end can close the pay gap between those on the higher end more quickly if they decide to stay longer and build their work experience with TerraCorps.
+The long-term impact is that employees who start at the lower and mid-tiers can close the pay gap between those on the higher end more quickly if they decide to stay longer and build their work experience with TerraCorps.
 Practically speaking, this means that the lowest paid employees receive bigger annual raises in terms of real dollars than the CEO.

-TerraCorps is a people-centered organization that actively promotes a culture in which staff are encouraged to learn, grow and engage with challenging subjects.
+TerraCorps is an organization that actively promotes a workplace culture in which staff are encouraged to learn, grow and engage with challenging subjects.
 We share a desire to learn and a willingness to take risks and make mistakes.